alan-turing-institute/TTW-Practitioners-Hub/README.md

 ### Stages of this project

+*Five organisations have joined the hub, and five Experts in Residence (EiRs) have been onboarded*

+- [x] Survey the goals and purpose of each EiR
+- [x] Host online kick-off event
+- [x] Plan the in-person event in the second month
+- [x] Set up meetings with the technical writer to work with EiRs in the first 3 months
+- [ ] Set up framework and process for the technical writing
+- [ ] Build and centralise resources for the entire cohort
+- [ ] Launch the website
+- [ ] Schedule workshops for each month (UX, Community, Skills)
+- [ ] Host an in-person resident workshop

+#### Logistics till the launch

+*Proposal funded and the work begins*

 - [x] Proposal sharing in Zenodo: https://zenodo.org/record/7427274
   -  Cite as: *Sharan, Malvika, & Bennett, Arielle.
 (2022).
 The Turing Way Practitioners Hub - Turing Funded Proposal 2022.
 Zenodo. https://doi.org/10.5281/zenodo.7427274*
 - [x] Recruitment